 The emigrant flame in New Ross, Co.
 Wexford was lit with fire taken from the eternal flame at the graveside of President John F. Kennedy in Virginia USA, whose ancestors hailed from this area.
-The flame burns permanently within a globe monument to remember emigrants throughout the world.
+The flame burns permanently within a globe monument to commemorate emigrants throughout the world.

 Our friends Sheila and Michael wined and dined us outside Enniscorthy, while Kathleen, Marty and Muireann treated us on our last night in Rosslare.

 Our alternative route did not follow any official bike route until we hit the Sean Kelly route 4, named after the Waterford tour de France hopeful from the 1980s.

 We managed to find loads of quiet country roads and when we were on the main drags, generous hard shoulders made it quite pleasant.
 Thumbs up from a cyclist’s point of view!

 Pembroke dock – Tenby – Kidwelly – Gower Peninsula – Swansea (179 km)

 A tranquil 4-hour crossing brought us across the Irish Sea to Pembroke Dock, from where we cycled the scenic south coast taking in Victorian towns, medieval castles and amazing nature reserves with friendly, helpful, entertaining locals all the way.

 Our stove pump gave up the ghost in Kidwelly.
 Ian, our campground host, went way beyond his call of duty by investing a few hours in his workshop and then driving us back to Camarthen for a replacement.
 Much appreciated, Ian.